 Calling all classical music aficionados!
 Whether you’re Debussy devotees or lovers of Liszt, the Singapore Symphony Orchestra (SSO) has a series of concerts and performances lined up for you.

-There’s almost always something happening on the weekends with SSO – 2016’s events include the Victoria Concert Hall Chamber Series, SSO Classics in the Park at the Singapore Botanic Gardens, as well as a special performance by Yo-Yo Ma and the Silk Road Ensemble.
+There’s almost always something happening on the weekends with SSO—2017’s events include the Singapore International Piano Festival, SSO Classics in the Park at the Singapore Botanic Gardens, as well as a special performance by German violinist Frank Peter Zimmermann.